PetarMI/thesis-eth/docs/pre_release.md

 ##### Release notes

+* Run Docker containers with FRR directly on host machine
 * Docker containers running Debian
     * Docker is running frr as its main process
 * Dockerfile that installs FRR via packages